iouovonoi/iouovonoi/README.md

 ### Hi there 👋
-I'm Chia En Kang
-I am a software engineer in AUO company...
+I'm Chia En Kang a software engineer in AUO company.
-Here some info about me
+Here some info about me...
 If there any thing about me u r interest about just contect me with e-mail 😄

 - 🔭 I’m currently working on FastAPI, Azure, DevOps, No code Machine Learning Platform.
 - 🌱 I’m currently learning data structure skills ....